inspec/inspec/docs/dev/filtertable-internals.md

 ##### field

 This is the most common option.
 It selects an implementation in which the desired method will be defined such that it returns an array of the row values using the specified key.
 In other words, this acts as a "column fetcher", like in SQL: "SELECT some_column FROM some_table"

+TODO: how are fields registered?
+Are they validated?
+How exactly do they relate to the keys of the hashes in the raw data table?

+##### type

+`type: :simple` has been seen in the wild

+TODO: what are the effects?
+Other 'type' values allowed?

 ### connect